carbonblack/cb-event-forwarder/cmd/kafka-util/README.md

 Assuming you have been writing event forwarder log files to `$SOMEDIR/cb/*.json`:
 `./kafka-util -BrokerList localhost:9092 -topicSuffix frombackup $SOMEDIR/cb/*.json`
 The created topics are based on the 'type' in the incoming JSON event. "ingress.event" is removed and the optional topic suffix will be appended if specified.
-The requestMaxSize paramter controls the sarama.MaxRequestSize parameter.
+The requestMaxSize parameter controls the sarama.MaxRequestSize parameter.

 # Example run
 ```